 Additional didactic courses will be recommended on the basis of the research interest and project of each student.
 These courses include, but are not limited to:

-- Advanced clinical and epidemiologic research methods (HRP 226) – The principles of measurement, measures of effect, confounding, effect modification, and strategies for minimizing bias in epidemiologic studies.
+- Intermediate Epidemiologic and Clinical Research Methods (EPI 226): measurement, measures of effect, confounding, effect modification, and strategies for minimizing bias in epidemiologic studies.

 Overview of Required Courses

 6 units are required with an Application, 12 units are required without an Application